encord-team/encord-client-python/docs/source/tutorials/projects.rst

             "0-1aABCDE_aFGcdeHIfJ2KfLMgNO3PQh4RST5UV6W_X"

-You use the ``<project_id>`` and ``<project_api_key>`` to obtain a :ref:`authentication:API key authentication` which is specific to the project with the specified permissions.
+You use the ``<project_id>`` and ``<project_api_key>`` to obtain an :ref:`authentication:API key authentication` which is specific to the project with the specified permissions.

 .. note::
-    This capability is available to only the admin of the project.
+    This capability is only available to project admins.

-Creating a maser API key with full rights
+Creating a master API key with full rights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is also possible to create or get a master API key with full access to *all* :class:`.APIKeyScopes`.
-The following example show how to get hold of this key:
+The following example show how to get hold of a master key:

 .. tabs::